mdozmorov/presentations/reproducible_research/README.md

     - "Announcement: Towards greater reproducibility for life-sciences research in Nature" - Nature requirements for reproducibility. https://www.nature.com/news/announcement-towards-greater-reproducibility-for-life-sciences-research-in-nature-1.22062
     - `Policy.pdf` - Editorial Policy Checklist.
 Checkboxes and links to the required documents. https://www.nature.com/authors/policies/Policy.pdf
     - `ReportingSummary.pdf` - Life Sciences Reporting Summary.
 Text boxes for the description of items need to be reported.

+- `data_sharing_june_2017.pdf` - "Data Sharing Statements for Clinical Trials: A Requirement of the International Committee of Medical Journal Editors".
+All clinical trials that begin enrolling after January 1, 2019, must include a data sharing plan on ClinicalTrials.gov.
+All manuscripts submitted after July 1, 2018 must include a data sharing statement.